ravi9/openvino-wiki/GPUPluginDebugUtils.md

 ## Sources dumps

-Since clDNN source tree contains only *templates* of the OpenCL™ kernels, then it's quite important to be able to get full kernels source code.
+Since intel_gpu source tree contains only *templates* of the OpenCL™ kernels, it's quite important to get full kernels source code.

-How to enable the dumps:
+* With debug_config, you can use `OV_GPU_DumpSources` option.

-clDNN plugin has the special internal config option `sources_dumps_dir` which can be set from the user app via plugin config:
+* How to enable the dumps from source code: clDNN plugin has the special internal config option `sources_dumps_dir` which can be set from the user app via plugin config:
 ```cpp
 Core ie;